 - It makes members feel awkward, too

 Let’s be honest.
-Passing the plate makes regular attenders feel awkward, too.
-I give regularly once a month, and every time the plate passes in front of me, I’m self conscious that the usher and people around me think that I never give.
+Passing the church offering plate makes regular attendees feel awkward, too.
+I give regularly once a month.
+Every time the plate passes in front of me, I’m self-conscious that the usher and people around me think that I never give.

 And what about the people who haven’t made a commitment to become givers yet?
 Sometimes it’s like the offering is designed to make non-givers feel guilty about convictions they don’t feel yet.
-Whether we’re willing to admit or not, passing the plate seems to operate as a form of compulsion to give—the kind Paul warns us about (1 Cor.
+Whether we’re willing to admit or not, passing the church offering plate seems to operate as compulsion to give.
+Paul warns us about it (1 Cor.
 9:7).

-How mobile giving solves this: There’s no reason that regular givers should have to feel unpleasant with the public method the church uses to collect funds, and we don’t want to motivate others with guilt.
+How mobile giving solves this: There’s no reason that regular givers have to feel unpleasant with the public method the church uses to collect funds.
+We don’t want to motivate others with guilt.
 Mobile giving eliminates both issues.